 Ravine development is common above all in areas with silt soil but can also occur in moraine, sand or clay ground.
 Ravines are formed by erosion and can appear either quickly or slowly.
 Ravine formation usually occurs in areas where there is no threat to built-up environments.

 In the mountain areas of northernmost Sweden the tendency towards moraine slides and turbidity currents will increase due to increased summertime precipitation and a higher frequency of intensive rain, thereby increasing erosion.

-- Limit future risks to built-up areas which can be caused by climate change through municipal spatial planning in accordance with the Planning and Building Act PBL. - Increase safety margins to enable more secure localisation of built-up areas. - Provide the municipal sector with skills acquisition, support from authorities and information dissemination. - Carry out in-depth analyses of the areas where there is a risk of landslides and collapse to provide documentation that can be used in planning built-up areas and potential exploitation areas. - Initiate reinforcing measures in built-up areas where heavy and light soils constitute a risk.
-Examples of reinforcing measures: stability filling, earth-moving, flattening, strengthening with concrete pilings, lowering of water table, soil nailing, drainage systems, introduction of vegetation, dams, erosion ladders, settling ponds, alternative channelling of watercourses. - Do not build in areas that are or will be under threat. - In cases where it becomes evident that existing buildings are located in a risk area, it may be necessary to relocate or demolished threatened buildings. - In general and development planning, municipalities must take the necessary steps in view of risks to ensure that exploitation is only permitted within appropriate areas, and safety margins are satisfactory. - Raise quality, compile and make available planning and decision-making documentation for spatial planning.
-This applies to general flood mapping and stability mapping. - Carry out in-depth studies of watercourses where climate calculations indicate that today's 100year floods can occur much more often. - In their own work with general, development and infrastructure planning, county administrative boards should pay increased attention to the consequences of climate change. - Municipalities should identify, prioritise and analyse areas at risk of flooding, landslides, collapse and erosion and the need for measures. - Municipalities and involved property owners should within risk areas carry out preparedness measures and adaptation of built-up environments to prevent damage and to reduce the consequences of floods, landslides, collapse and erosion.
+The County Administrative Board has commissioned the Swedish Geotechnical Institute (SGI) to identify areas in the county where climate change may lead to increased risk of natural disasters.
+Information about climate change is based on the separate climate analysis for Norrbotten County carried out on behalf of the County Administrative Board by SMHI.

+Based on existing information, areas in Norrbotten County have been identified in

+Limit future risks to built-up areas which can be caused by climate change through municipal spatial planning in accordance with the Planning and Building Act PBL.

+Increase safety margins to enable more secure localisation of built-up areas.

+Provide the municipal sector with skills acquisition, support from authorities and information dissemination.

+Carry out in-depth analyses of the areas where there is a risk of landslides and collapse to provide documentation that can be used in planning built-up areas and potential exploitation areas.

+Initiate reinforcing measures in built-up areas where heavy and light soils where risks are present.
+Examples of reinforcing measures: stability filling, earth-moving, flattening, strengthening with concrete pilings, lowering of water table, soil nailing, drainage systems, introduction of vegetation, dams, erosion ladders, settling ponds, alternative channelling of watercourses.

+Do not build in areas that are or will be under threat.

+In cases where it becomes evident that existing buildings are located in a risk area, it may be necessary to relocate or demolished threatened buildings.

+In general and development planning, municipalities must take the necessary steps in view of risks to ensure that exploitation is only permitted within appropriate areas, and safety margins are satisfactory.

+Raise quality, compile and make available planning and decision-making documentation for spatial planning.
+This applies to general flood mapping and stability mapping.

+In their work with general, development and infrastructure planning, county administrative boards should pay increased attention to the consequences of climate change.

+Municipalities should identify, prioritise and analyse areas at risk of flooding, landslides, collapse and erosion and the need for measures.

+Municipalities and involved property owners should within risk areas carry out preparedness measures and adaptation of built-up environments to prevent damage and to reduce the consequences of floods, landslides, collapse and erosion. general.
+The areas in question are susceptible to erosion, landslides, collapse, turbidity currents and flooding, which can lead to structural and infrastructural damage and can affect areas where there are environmentally hazardous activity and contaminated ground.
+The results are presented in Norrbottens län, Översiktlig klimat- och sårbarhetsanalys - naturolyckor (dnr 2-1006-0454).

+It is intended for the report to be used as a basis for climate adaptation work by the County Administrative Board, in work with municipalities' risk and vulnerability planning, and for players in the county with responsibility for activities critical for the community.

+The County Administrative Board has also commissioned SGI (the Swedish Geotechnical Institute) to further elaborate previously produced stability surveys.

+The results for the municipalities in the County are available in the report Sammanställning av utförda förstudier och översiktliga stabilitetskarteringar för bebyggda områden (2011-10-10).
+The results have also been made available in GIS.